latestcomment/hackathon2022_covid_tracing/README.md

 - `:MOVE` Relationship

-It connects Event Node to other Event Node of a specific person (Connect Event Nodes of the one person).
+It connects Event Node to other Event Node of a specific person (Connects Event Nodes of one person).
 This relationship means the sequence of a person's activity based on check-in time.

 <p align="center">